softcite/softcite-extractions/README.md

 There are two possible mention scopes: "local" and "document".
 A "local" scope indicates the analysis was done specifically on the local context of the mention when determining its purpose.
 A "document" scope indicates that the analysis covered the entire document.

+### Appendix

+#### Genres

+For reference, these are the known values for the "genre" field:

+- "book"
+- "book-chapter"
+- "book-part"
+- "book-section"
+- "book-series"
+- "book-set"
+- "database"
+- "dataset"
+- "dissertation"
+- "edited-book"
+- "grant"
+- "journal"
+- "journal-article"
+- "journal-issue"
+- "journal-volume"
+- "monograph"
+- "other"
+- "peer-review"
+- "posted-content"
+- "proceedings"
+- "proceedings-article"
+- "proceedings-series"
+- "reference-book"
+- "reference-entry"
+- "report"
+- "report-component"
+- "report-series"
+- "standard"
+- NA (not present)

+#### Licenses

+For reference, these are the known value for the "license" field:

+TBD.